-professional judgment to decide if others are endemic to vernal pools in the region.
-Generalists are not usually endemic even regionally).
+Use the list of vernal pool species in Appendix I to determine if a species is endemic (All "vpi" from Appendix 1 are endemic species.
+Use best professional judgment to decide if others are endemic to vernal pools in the region.
+Generalists are not usually endemic even regionally.).

-Worksheet 7a: Plant Community Composition Metric - Co-dominant Plant Species in Individual Vernal Pool

-Note: A dominant species represents $\geq 10\%$ relative cover.
-Count species only once when calculating any Plant Community Composition sub-metric.
+Worksheet 7a: Plant Community Composition Metric - Co-dominant Plant Species in Individual Vernal Pool Note: A dominant species represents ≥10% relative cover.
 Use Appendix I to determine if a species is non-native and/or endemic.